 Entertainment and Culture

 The Zoo is a place where people connect with animals.
-Over the past forty years, the Zoo has grown to become the #1 year-round family attraction in Baton Rouge.
-With more than a quarter million guests each year, the Zoo attracts visitors of all ages and backgrounds.
+Over the past 51 years, the Zoo has grown to become the #1 year-round family attraction in Baton Rouge.
+With more than 200,000 guests each year, the Zoo attracts visitors of all ages and backgrounds.
 The Zoo is a favorite place for families and groups to discover the animal kingdom.

 The Zoo is very active in conservation programs and fully participates with other zoos around the world in nearly 30 international Species Survival Plans (SSP) for critically endangered species.
 Three of these SSP animals, the Guam Rail, Arabian Oryx, and Golden Lion Tamarin, have been successfully reintroduced into the wild and represent living proof of our long-term commitment of reintroduction to strengthen and supplement wild populations of endangered and threatened wildlife.